Skip to content

 Contact:

-Cidney Shinsel, Coordinator of Disability Services
+Cidney Shinsel, Director of Disability Services

 ude.wons@lesnihs.yendic

-phone: 435.283.7321
+Phone: 435.283.7321

 Office: Greenwood Student Center * Suite 241 * Ephraim Campus